amiragn/n-Lone/README.md

 # n-Lone
 n-Lone provide a variety of services for people who think they have mental health problems.
-We try to provide a website that can help them maximally in overcoming their mental health problems and also solve
+We try to solve the SDG Goal 3 (Good Health & Wellbeing) by providing a website that can help them maximally in overcoming their mental health problems.

 ### Features
 * How Was Your Day (Motivational words)